kravchenmd/image_hosting_Flask/README.md

 ## Description

-A demo web application for hosting pictures of user on **Flask**, with following features:
+Web application for hosting pictures of user on **Flask**, with following features:

 - The app has a very simple front-end part (but not so poor back-end) basen on HTML templates rendered by `Jinja2` ( without fully adaptive layout)